 DR TOM APPLEBY

-TrusteeTom is a trustee and BLUE’s Chief Legal Affairs Adviser.
-He is a former commercial property lawyer and has worked in around the marine charity sector for nearly 20 years.
-He specialises in using and researching the same legal tools that commercial developers use.
-He is a former trustee of a commercial port and helped to set up various NGOs including the Community of Arran Seabed Trust.
-Tom has been involved in various successful legal campaigns.
+Chief Legal Affairs Adviser & TrusteeTom is BLUE’s Chief Legal Affairs Adviser and is a former commercial property lawyer, working in the marine charity sector.
+He is a former trustee of a commercial port and has helped to establish various NGOs.
 Tom is also an Associate Professor at the University of the West of England.

-TrusteeSofia has an undergraduate degree in Biological Sciences (Hons) in Psychology from Edinburgh University and a Graduate Diploma in Law.
-She co-founded the law firm Omnia Strategy LLP in 2011.
-Her projects included human rights consultancy and the implementation of a UN protocol for the protection of biodiversity for a West-African environmental ministry.
-Sofia is currently studying for her Masters in Sustainability Leadership from the University of Cambridge.
+TrusteeSofia co-founded Omnia Strategy LLP, a law firm, where her projects included human rights consultancy and the implementation of UN protocol for the protection of biodiversity.
+She joined BLUE in 2017.
+In September 2019 Sofia began her Masters in Sustainability Leadership at the University of Cambridge.
 She is married to the musician James Blunt and has two sons.
-She has been a Blue Marine Foundation Trustee since 2017.

 PROFESSOR CALLUM ROBERTS

-TrusteeCallum is Professor of Marine Conservation at the University of York and is the award-winning author of The Unnatural History of the Sea and Ocean of Life.
-His research team designed half a million square kilometres of marine protection in the North Atlantic, established in 2010.
-His team also provided the scientific underpinning for a new ocean protection target – 30% by 2030.
+Chief Scientific Adviser & TrusteeCallum is Professor of Marine Conservation at the University of York and award-winning author and scientist.
+His research team provided the scientific underpinning for a new ocean protection target – 30% by 2030.
 He was chief scientific advisor for the BBC television series Blue Planet II and has been a Trustee of BLUE Marine Foundation since 2011.
-In 2017 he was awarded the Grand Prix des Sciences de la Mer Albert 1er de Monaco by the Societé de Geographie of France.

 Co-founder and trustee